a-type/website/src/pages/blog/lofi-sync.md

 To mitigate this, the server may set a 'delinquent' window for replicas.
 If a replica doesn't connect within that timeframe, it is flagged and ignored for consensus.
 This might be longer for highly asynchronous applications or shorter for more realtime ones.

 When a delinquent peer reconnects, their local changes are forfeit, and they must reset to the consensus state of the rest of the network.
 It's possible to be a little smarter about this and allow documents which originated entirely on the offline peer still be synchronized back.

+### Rebasing for clients which never go online

+Ideally, it shouldn't only be syncing clients who benefit from history compaction.
+In fact, clients who never sync and are offline-only should have a much easier time of rebasing, since they don't need to worry about acks at all.
+But with the server-initiated approach taken above, this isn't an option by default.

+That alone is enough to make me feel like there's a better generalized solution for rebasing.
+But in the meantime, I've settled on a special behavior: whenever a local change is added, we check to see the last time we synced to the server (this is stored alongside other metadata).
+If the result is "never," we can run local rebases according to our local undo stack, and the algorithm is roughly the same as above.

+## Wrapping up

+Hopefully that was clear enough to illuminate my approach to syncing local-first data.
+It's not the only way, by a long shot, but it aligns with my personal project goals, and so far, it works!